 While it’s tempting to throw takeout containers in the backseat, never to be seen again, the smells can linger and get into the upholstery.
 If your car smells like a drive-thru, it’s going to bring down the value of your vehicle significantly.
 And that goes extra for exterior cleanliness.
 Don’t forget to visit the car wash on a regular basis, especially in winter when roads are covered in paint-damaging, rust-inducing road salts.
 A clean car goes a long way toward better resale value.

 Imagine filters like a pair of lungs for your car.
 When your vehicle breathes in dirt and dust while on the road, air filters catch that debris and keep the engine running smoothly.
 But that’s just one type of filter.
 There are also oil and fuel filters that trap unwanted sediments.
 Air filters increase fuel efficiency, reduce emissions, and ultimately prolong the engine’s life.
 The best part is they are relatively inexpensive to replace.
 Check your owner’s manual for when it’s time to replace a filter.

 Investing in cheap car parts or products could cause serious damage to your car and lead to expensive repairs.
 From the engine oil and transmission fluid to how you’re washing the exterior of your car, you’ll be doing more harm than good with low-quality products.

 Your driving techniques have a huge impact on how long your car lasts.
-Driving your car smoothly means planning your stops to avoid slamming on your breaks.
-It also means staying alert of your surroundings and avoiding potholes, bumps and other mishaps on the road.
+Driving your car smoothly means planning your stops to avoid slamming on your brakes.
+It also means staying alert of your surroundings and avoiding potholes, bumps, and other mishaps on the road.
 Driving smoothly will minimize wear on your vehicle, save fuel, increase the longevity of your car, and most importantly, keep you safe.

-Your online application takes only 2 minutes to complete and we only ask for information we actually need.
+Your online application takes only 3 minutes to complete and we only ask for information we actually need.